History of personal computers: Cheap 3D graphics

-The rise of cheap 3D accelerators displaced low-end products of Silicon Graphics (SGI), which went bankrupt in 2009.

-Silicon Graphics was a major 3D business that had grown annual revenues of $5.4 million to $3.7 billion from 1984 to 1997.
+Silicon Graphics (SGI) was a major 3D business that had grown annual revenues of $5.4 million to $3.7 billion from 1984 to 1997.
 The addition of 3D graphic capabilities to PCs, and the ability of clusters of Linux- and BSD-based PCs to take on many of the tasks of larger SGI servers, ate into SGI's core markets.
+The rise of cheap 3D accelerators displaced low-end products of Silicon Graphics, which went bankrupt in 2009.

 Three former SGI employees had founded 3dfx in 1994.
 Their Voodoo Graphics extension card relied on PCI to provide cheap 3D graphics for PC's.
 Towards the end of 1996, the cost of EDO DRAM dropped significantly.
 A card consisted of a DAC, a frame buffer processor and a texture mapping unit, along with 4 MB of EDO DRAM.
 The RAM and graphics processors operated at 50 MHz.
 It provided only 3D acceleration and as such the computer also needed a traditional video controller for conventional 2D software.

 NVIDIA bought 3dfx in 2000.
 In 2000, NVIDIA grew revenues 96%.

 SGI had made OpenGL.
 Control of the specification was passed to the Khronos Group in 2006.

 SDRAM

 In 1993, Samsung introduced its KM48SL2000 synchronous DRAM, and by 2000, SDRAM had replaced virtually all other types of DRAM in modern computers, because of its greater performance.
 For more information see Synchronous dynamic random-access memory#SDRAM history.

 Double data rate synchronous dynamic random-access memory (DDR SDRAM) is introduced in 2000.

-Compared to its predecessor in PC-clones, single data rate (SDR) SDRAM, the DDR SDRAM interface makes higher transfer rates possible by more strict control of the timing of the electrical data and clock signals.
+Compared to its predecessor in PC-clones, single data Rate (SDR) SDRAM, the DDR SDRAM interface makes higher transfer rates possible by more strict control of the timing of the electrical data and clock signals.